 The purpose of this Part is to amend the Fair Trading Act 1987 to prohibit persons from engaging in unconscionable conduct in business transactions, and enable people to litigate disputes of this nature in Western Australian courts.
-The Part mirrors section 51AC of the Trade Practices Act 1974.

-- Clause 26 In clause 26 it is noted that the following amendments in this Part are to the Fair Trading Act 1987.
-References to "Act" in this part of the memorandum are to the Fair Trading Act 1987. - Clause 27 This clause inserts section 11A into the Act.
+Clause 26 In clause 26 it is noted that the following amendments in this Part are to the Fair Trading Act 1987.
+References to "Act" in this part of the memorandum are to the Fair Trading Act 1987.

+Clause 27 This clause inserts section 11A into the Act.